asdfugil/AltLinux/README.md

 newgrp docker
 ```

-Reboot your computer for changes to apply.
+Reboot your computer for changes to take effect.

 Now you can download and install [the DEB package](https://github.com/maxasix/AltLinux/releases).